iron0012/tdhopper.com/content/articles/2013-08-27 Should I Do a Ph.D.? Eric Jonas.md

 Slug: should-i-do-a-phd-eric-jonas
 Category: should-i-do-a-phd

+__Update 12-08-2014:__ I decided to make a dedicated website to host the interviews.
+You can find it at [shouldigetaphd.com](http://shouldigetaphd.com/).

 For my third [interview on this question](http://stiglerdiet.com/tag/should-i-do-a-phd.html "Tag: should-i-do-a-phd"), I talked with (soon-to-be Dr.) Eric Jonas.
 Eric is a Ph.D. candidate in computational neurobiology and, because of a very unique Ph.D. experience, brings a unique perspective to this question.

 If you have any feedback on this series, please share it with me.
 I'm compiling feedback for a wrapup post at the end.

 _A 22-year old college student has been accepted to a Ph.D. program in a technical field.
 He's academically talented, and he's always